Hacklor/java_roman_numeral/README.md

 This will give you an idea how we approached the kata.

 ## Practice yourself!
+Clone the repository.
-Checkout the master branch and create a feature branch from it to practice the kata yourself.
+Create a feature branch from master.
+Open your favorite editor and import the RomanNumeral directory.
+Don't forget to have fun!